Analysis | Putting 500,000 covid-19 deaths into perspective

 But even if we knew with certainty that the country’s 500,000th coronavirus death occurred this week, it’s a scale that’s simply beyond our ability to apprehend.
 We are able to distinguish visually the difference between 5,000, 50,000 and 500,000, but conceptually everything in the multi-thousands tends to blur together.
 That’s more true at the scale of trillions, a figure nearly incomprehensibly large.
 But it’s also true to some extent at the scale we’re discussing now.

-One way to consider what 500,000 deaths means is to put it in a scale we’re familiar with: time.
+One way to consider what 500,000 deaths mean is to put it in a scale we’re familiar with: time.
 As I write, it is about 11 a.m. on Feb.
 23, 2021.
-If each of those deaths were to occur at 1-second intervals beginning right now, the 500,000th death wouldn’t occur for more than a week.
+If each of those deaths were to occur at one-second intervals beginning right now, the 500,000th death wouldn’t occur for more than a week.
 It takes hours simply to tally the deaths that occurred through the spring of last year.
 Put in seconds, the toll is agonizingly slow.

 Show